JimB16/PokePlat/INSTALL.md

 You need a rom of Platinum to be able to build your own (hacked) rom.
 This project uses:

-* 3541 - Pokemon Platinum Version (US)(XenoPhobia) `md5: f8905424f7d8aea299c51ec7580b33d8`
+* 4998 - Pokemon - Platinum Version (v01)(U) `md5: ab828b0d13f09469a71460a34d0de51b`
-  * without filler at the end `md5: 233c66e52b3555f422566f758d6055bf`
+  * without filler at the end `md5: 7efdcc09f9d10cb9a01b5d08cf7e2382`

 It isn't necessary to have the exact same rom in the current state of the project, since it isn't possible to change code yet.
 This file needs to be renamed to 'baserom.nds'.

 There isn't one command to initialise the project and build a new rom, because I'm still not sure how to arrange the different steps.
 If you follow the commands listed here you get some extracted data-files and Pokemon-pics.
+If you have a multicore machine you can speed up the process with the "-j" option, i.e. "make pics -j 8".

 Extract the files in the 'baserom.nds'-file to 'baserom'-folder: